thespider911/filetrackermodification/ReadMe.md

 - I did not manage to implement Windows-specific features and MSI packaging due to not able to secure a windows machine, everyone around me are linux based.
 The UI component using Fyne has been tested on Linux but not on Windows.
 - Can always implement more comprehensive error handling and recovery mechanisms and more unit tests to cover edge cases and improve code coverage.

+`Incase the application fails due to ubuntu window, copy `main.go` in gui folder and replace `main.go` in `app/cmd` to test the feature`

 ## Contributing
 Please submit pull requests or open issues to discuss proposed changes.